dotnet/cli/Documentation/beta-release-notes.md

 Also, please refer to the following dependencies that you need for each platform, since the

 ## Building from source
-If you're adventureous and want to build from source, it is quite easy.
+If you're adventurous and want to build from source, it is quite easy.
 Clone this repo and run `build.cmd` or `build.sh` for Windows and Linux/OS X respectively.

 After that, do not forget to define the `$DOTNET_HOME` environment variable to point to the stage2 directory that was created in the build process.